Non-Degree General Information

-- A bachelor’s degree OR a professional degree (e.g. Pharm.D., BS Pharm, RN, Physician’s Assistant, ARNP, MD, DO) from a regionally accredited U.S. institution or the international equivalent
+- A bachelor’s degree in a science field from one of the institutional accreditors (or international equivalent) found in the “Accreditation” section at https://admissions.ufl.edu/apply/graduate/ or a professional degree (e.g. Pharm.D., BS Pharm, RN, Physician’s Assistant, ARNP, MD, DO)

 - An upper-division GPA of 2.0 (C grade) or better.
 To calculate what your upper-division GPA is, please use the following form: Upper Division GPA Worksheet.